Which is the best AMD motherboard?

-Best AMD Motherboard 2018 – How we test
+Best AMD motherboard 2019 – How we test

-The motherboards are put through a demanding suite of benchmark tests.
+All the motherboards are put through a demanding suite of benchmark tests.
 We run Geekbench 4 to test single and multi-core application speed, and Cinebench R15 to test CPU and OpenGL GPU performance.
-We used CrystalDiskMark to test NVMe and SATA storage speeds, and SiSoft Sandra to evaluate memory performance and processor arithmetic speeds.
+We use CrystalDiskMark to test NVMe and SATA storage speeds, and SiSoft Sandra to evaluate memory performance and processor arithmetic speeds.